MalikHettige/Bug-bounty-reports/bounty-income-log.md

 # Bounty Income Log — Goal: $10,000 (~3.28M LKR)

+# Created on 10th September 2026

 This is the number that actually matters.
-Everything else — CryptoZombies, Cyfrin, Ethernaut, audit reports, PortSwigger, contests — is instrumental to this log filling up.
+Everything else — CryptoZombies, Cyfrin, Ethernaut, audit reports, medium write-ups, portswigger research papers, H101 CTFs ,PortSwigger labs, contests — is instrumental to this log filling up.

 **Target:** $10,000 saved/earned, at once or accumulated, no deadline pressure beyond "as early as possible."
 **Why:** A better laptop, a working phone, taking mom to the supermarket and buying her clothes, OSCP and other exams.